Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Chiral Formulations of Gravity

-\paragraph{Chiral decomposition of the curvature tensor} \mbox{}\\ We now consider a Riemannian manifold $\left(M, g\right)$.
-We note $\left\{e^I\right\}_{I\in 0..4}$ an orthonormal frame, it is defined up to $SO(4)$ transformations.
-In order to see that Einstein equations can be stated using only one half of the decomposition $SO(4)=SU(2) \times SU(2)$, the quickest way is to split the Riemann curvature tensor into self-dual/anti-self-dual pieces.
-This is classically done in spinor notation (see eg \cite{Penrose_vol1}) or more directly as in \cite{Atiyah:1978wi}.
-We here make a presentation along the line of the second reference with an emphasises on the necessity of using a torsion-free connection in order for chiral formulations of gravity to be possible.
+Let us consider a Riemannian manifold $\left(M, g\right)$.
+We note $\left\{e^I\right\}_{I\in 0..3}$ an orthonormal co-frame and $\left\{e_I\right\}_{I\in 0..3}$ a dual frame, they are defined up to $\SO(4)$ transformations.
+In order to see that Einstein equations can be stated using only one half of the decomposition $\SO(4)=\SU(2) \times \SU(2)/\Z^2$, the quickest way is to split the Riemann curvature tensor into self-dual/anti-self-dual pieces.
+This is classically done in spinor notation (see e.g \cite{Penrose_vol1}) or more directly as in \cite{Atiyah:1978wi}.
+We here make a presentation along the line of the second reference with an emphasise on the necessity of using a torsion-free connection in order for chiral formulations of gravity to be possible.
+See also \cite{Capovilla:1991qb,Krasnov:2009pu} for pedagogical expositions.

+As a starting point, let us consider a 2n-dimensional manifold.
+A crucial remark is that the hodge duality $* \from \gO^k(M) \to \gO^{2n-k}(M)$ sends n-forms on n-forms.
+Self-dual (resp anti-self-dual) n-forms are then eigenvectors with eigenvalues $+1$ (resp $-1$) for the hodge duality (In fact for a generic dimension and signature the eigenvalues are either $\pm1$ or $\pm i$ but we here already have in mind the application to Euclidean four dimensions).
+The case $2n=4$ is thus the only situation where 2-forms can be decomposed in self-dual $\gO^+$ and anti-seld-dual $\gO^+$ 2-forms.
+This happy accident has several implications.

-By using the metric, 2-forms can be identified with skew-adjoint transformations of $\gL^1$ and thus with $\so(4)$:
+By using the metric, 2-forms at a point $x \in M$ can be identified with anti-self-adjoint transformations of $\gO^1(M)_x$ and thus with $\so(2n)$: